 Sciatica rehabilitation and physiotherapy treatment at home or at the practice

 London Home Visit Physiotherapy offers rehabilitation treatment for sciatica and other back issues, at your home in London, or at the practice.
 If you are finding it difficult to walk and move about due to the pain, a home visit will be very useful.
-If you prefer to be treated at the practice, you can visit us at our different locations, at the Light Centre Moorgate EC2 near Liverpool Street station and Monument station, Light Centre Belgravia Westminster SW1 near Victoria station and Clapham SW4, near Clapham South station and Clapham Junction.
+If you prefer to be treated at the practice, you can visit us at our different locations, at the Light Centre Monument near London Bridge and Bank Stations, Light Centre Belgravia Westminster SW1 near Victoria station and Clapham SW4, near Clapham South station and Clapham Junction.

 Sciatica rehabilitation with our physiotherapist in London